 - North Carolina

-Lastly, these statistics may not be all that surprising to some people, but hopefully, they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from RHINO Lawyers, you can avoid contributing to next year’s stats.
+Lastly, these driving citation statistics may not be all that surprising to some people, but hopefully, they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from the criminal defense team at RHINO Lawyers, you can avoid contributing to next year’s stats.